BRACING, BRIDGING, AND PLACE HOLDING

 This idea is well known in the field of orthomolecular nutrition or orthomolecular medicine.
 It is used in development, as well.

 A good analogy is that if a bridge across a river is damaged or washed away, in order to build a new bridge one might first have to construct a temporary and makeshift bridge.
 The reason is this allows the workmen to bring the materials and equipment needed to the other shore in order to build the permanent bridge.

 Also, the temporary bridge might allow the workers to sink pylons or do other construction in the middle of the river, without which the permanent bridge cannot be built.
 So in a similar way, foods, nutrient supplements and procedures such as coffee enemas are used in development, at times, like a temporary bridge to allow certain reactions to take place, to allow the body to eliminate certain poisons, and for other reasons.

 This is needed for a time only, until the body can rebuild its permanent ‘bridges’, at which time these nutrients, foods or procedures are no longer needed.
 This is a very important holistic/nutritional concept.

 PLACE HOLDING AND PLACEHOLDERS

 Place holding is the idea that a substance or method is used to maintain the body in a particular manner, just until the body can fill in the spaces and do the place holding itself.

 An analogy is that when constructing a large building, the workers will put up a scaffolding to make it easier to work on the building.
 When the building is complete, the scaffolding comes down.

-In nutritional balancing science, one uses mineral chelates, for example, as place holders.
+In development science, one uses mineral chelates, for example, as place holders.
 We know they are not the ideal form of minerals.
 However, when given in the proper amounts, they can serve as placeholders very nicely in the organs and tissues, until the body absorbs the correct form of the minerals from the diet.
 When this occurs, the body seems to know how to remove the temporary placeholder, and replace it with the preferred form of the mineral.